junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Using *de Broglie's equation*, to have this wavelength, it would mean a proton moving at a $10^{-9}$ m/s or an electron moving at $10^{-6}$ m/s.
 So if Cas doesn't occupy a body and manifest as a physical existence on the Earth, he would have to be extremely small or extremely slow.
 Angel or not, he's bounded by the rule of physics.

-**Mass-Energy Equation**: According to the Einstein's equation $E=mc^2$, the mass can be converted to energy, with multiplied speed of light.
-So the process of shrinking the giant body the size of Chrysler Tower to a normal human form, would produce approximately () amount of energy, equivalent to ().
-Let's just say this much energy is enough to fix a hole in the dimension.
+**Mass-Energy Equivalence**: According to the famous Einstein's equation $E=mc^2$, the mass can be converted to energy in equivalence, with multiplied vacuum speed of light.
+So the process of shrinking Cas's spliced giant body from the size of Chrysler Building to Jimmy Novak's height, considering the height ratio creating increased mass proportionally in three dimensions, would eventually produce approximately $3.85*10^{25}$ Joules of energy, which is about 600 millions times more powerful than the Tsar Bomba, the most powerful nuclear bomb ever detonated.
+We wouldn't want to have him anywhere near downtown area, so it's glad all the occurrences of the cases are all quite remote, and Alaska is so very ideal, second only to totally desolated deserts.
+Let's just say this much energy is enough to feed a hole and patch a tear in the dimension.

-**The dimension in between**: The "dimension in between" is not any dimension, not a higher or lower dimension, not fifth dimension or tenth dimension.
+**The dimension in between**: The "dimension in between" is not any *single* dimension, not a higher or lower dimension, not fifth dimension or tenth dimension.
 It's a concept where other dimensions are flattened, including the time and space dimension.
 It's like two and a half dimension, or three and a half, or all the other in-between dimensions put together.

 In there, all the world in all the time and all the space would be equivalent, as if they are all happening in the same time same place.
-That is why when Cas was in there, when he notices the lights conjured from Dean's yearnings, he would wonder when and where that is.
+That is why when Cas is in there, when he notices the lights conjured from Dean's yearnings, he would wonder when and where that is.
 Because they can be from any time, any where, Cas wouldn't be able to tell the difference.
 He may tear one hole to find a 26-year-old Dean, another to 40-year-old Dean.
-That is also why it is very real fear that Dean worries "what if the next time you show up it's 20 years later, then 50 years after".
+That is also why it is a very real fear that Dean worries "what if the next time you show up it's 20 years later, then 50 years after".
+This can happen very easily, if not the now-Dean yearns the hardest.

 That is also why the infinite future can actually fill the hole and close the dimension in between: the future and the past are equivalent in there.
-The moment they realize this is possible, all the infinite possibilities become solid reality in there, it's like infinite versions of multiverse.
-No wonder that can definitely
+The moment they realize this is possible, all the infinite possibilities become solid realities in there, it's like infinite versions of multiverse.
+No wonder they can definitely fill any gap, any tear, any hole, any where.
+It's just another day that love saves the world.

 <br>

 Enjoy Cas's little physics class yet?

+That class could use a curriculum textbook titled something like *"Theoretical Physics in Magic and Fantasy World"*.

 <hr>

-Cas: You have no idea what I'm talking about from the first sentence, don't you?
+Cas: You have no idea what I'm talking about since the first sentence, don't you?

 Dean: No, but I love it when you talk abstruse, it turns me on.
 So, don't stop.